egovernments/health-campaign-services/health-services/household/README.md

 Household service APIs - contains create, update, delete and search end point

-a) POST `/member/v1/_create` - Create Household member, This API is internally call from Household controller to create/add a new Household member.
+* POST `/member/v1/_create` - Create Household member, This API is used to create/add a new Household member.

-b) POST `/member/v1/bulk/_create` - Create bulk Household member, This API is internally call from Household controller to create/add new household member in bulk.
+* POST `/member/v1/bulk/_create` - Create bulk Household member, This API is used to create/add new household member in bulk.

-c) POST `/member/v1/_update` - Update Household member, This API is internally call from Household controller to update the details of a existing Household member.
+* POST `/member/v1/_update` - Update Household member, This API is used to update the details of a existing Household member.

-d) POST `/member/v1/bulk/_update` - Update bulk Household member, This API is internally call from Household controller to update the details of existing household member in bulk.
+* POST `/member/v1/bulk/_update` - Update bulk Household member, This API is used to update the details of existing household member in bulk.

-e) POST `/member/v1/_delete` - Delete Household member, This API is internally call from Household controller to soft delete details of an existing Household member.
+* POST `/member/v1/_delete` - Delete Household member, This API is used to soft delete details of an existing Household member.

-f) POST `/member/v1/bulk/_delete` - Delete bulk Household member, This API is internally call from Household controller to soft delete details of an existing Household member in bulk.
+* POST `/member/v1/bulk/_delete` - Delete bulk Household member, This API is used to soft delete details of an existing Household member in bulk.

-g) POST `/member/v1/_search` - Search Household member, This API is internally call from Household controller to search existing Household member.
+* POST `/member/v1/_search` - Search Household member, This API is used to search existing Household member.

-h) POST `/v1/_create` - Create Household, This API is internally call from Household controller to create/add a new Household.
+* POST `/v1/_create` - Create Household, This API is used to create/add a new Household.

-i) POST `/v1/bulk/_create` - Create bulk Household, This API is internally call from Household controller to create/add new household in bulk.
+* POST `/v1/bulk/_create` - Create bulk Household, This API is used to create/add new household in bulk.

-j) POST `/v1/_update` - Update Household, This API is internally call from Household controller to update the details of a existing Household.
+* POST `/v1/_update` - Update Household, This API is used to update the details of a existing Household.

-k) POST `/v1/bulk/_update` - Update bulk Household, This API is internally call from Household controller to update the details of existing household in bulk.
+* POST `/v1/bulk/_update` - Update bulk Household, This API is used to update the details of existing household in bulk.

-l) POST `/v1/_delete` - Delete Household, This API is internally call from Household controller to soft delete details of an existing Household.
+* POST `/v1/_delete` - Delete Household, This API is used to soft delete details of an existing Household.

-m) POST `/v1/bulk/_delete` - Delete bulk Household, This API is internally call from Household controller to soft delete details of an existing Household in bulk.
+* POST `/v1/bulk/_delete` - Delete bulk Household, This API is used to soft delete details of an existing Household in bulk.

-n) POST `/v1/_search` - Search Household, This API is internally call from Household controller to search existing Household.
+* POST `/v1/_search` - Search Household, This API is used to search existing Household.

 ### Kafka Consumers